 Journalist.
 Cook.
 Author.

 Our December traditions define us and tell a story of where we hail from.
 We celebrate Christmas or Hanukkah, or just get into the general festive spirit because it’s the holidays.
 Families braise briskets, brine turkeys and stock up on goose fat, praying for the miracle of a perfectly crisp roast potato.
-We seek happiness, and two days’ worth of calories in one epic, technicolour meal eaten in togetherness before the year’s out.
+We seek happiness (and two days’ worth of calories) in one epic, technicolour meal eaten – which may well feature your first ever warm Christmas salad by the time you've finished reading this – in togetherness before the year’s out.

 “My parents left India in the 1950s, and like most immigrants they tried their best to preserve our customs and traditions.
 The obvious way to do that was through food.”
 Parti grew up at a time when frozen and convenience foods were booming, but as her mother insisted on Indian food at home, Findus Crispy Pancakes and Lean Cuisine microwave meals remained a mystery to her.
 She does recall her mother’s questionable forays into cooking “English” food – trying and failing to integrate the flavours of her new land into her repertoire.
 “These mainly consisted of very non-British pizzas and spaghetti bolognese doused in spices and chilli.”
 We both laugh and I recount the similar hybridised specials that came out of my own mother’s kitchen.

 Her interest in roast dinners was first stoked at university when she found herself living in a student flat with a bunch of English girls.
 She spent Sundays clustered around a table laden with a roast and all its trimmings.
 “This was the first time the tradition of a Sunday roast had been impressed on me.
 Having grown up on a diet of dhals and curries – albeit excellent ones – roast potatoes, Yorkshire puddings and a glistening joint of roasted meat seemed truly exotic to me.”